OWASP/www-project-developer-guide/draft/05-security-requirements/01-security-requirements.md

 that will protect the service and data at the core of the application.
 The [Application Security Verification Standard][asvs] provides a list of requirements for secure development, and this can be used as a starting point for the security requirements.
-The [Mobile Application Security][mas] provides a similar set of security standard requirements for mobile applications.
+The [Mobile Application Security][mas] provides a similar set of standard security requirements for mobile applications.

 #### Supplier security

 External suppliers involved in the development process need to be assessed for their security practices and compliance.
-Depending on what their involvement is these suppliers can have a significant impact on the security of the application and security requirements will have to be negotiated.
+Depending on their level of involvement these suppliers can have a significant impact on the security of the application so a set of security requirements will have to be negotiated with them.

-[SAMM][samm-reqs] lists maturity levels for supplier security requirements that will clarify the strengths and weaknesses of your suppliers.
+[SAMM][samm-reqs] lists maturity levels for the security requirements that will clarify the strengths and weaknesses of your suppliers.
 Note that supplier security is distinct from security of third-party software and libraries, and the use of third-party and open source software is discussed